mschn/wissl/api.md

 To prevent eavesdropping, configure the server to use SSL.

 Use the session id provided in the response to authenticate for each further call.
-The session id can be user either as an HTTP header or an HTTP query parameter, both named `sessionId`.
+The session id can be used either as an HTTP header or an HTTP query parameter, both named `sessionId`.

 If a session associated with the same user already exists, the previous session